 Pour water into processor and pulse until dough begins to form.
 Once dough is formed, set out 2 large pieces of plastic wrap.
 Divide dough into 2 balls and place on plastic wrap.
 Flatten dough into rounds, wrap and place in the refrigerator for 20 minutes.
 One round can be frozen for future use (within 6 months).

-Remove from fridge and place round on floured surface or a pie mat.
+Remove from fridge and place round on floured surface or a pie mat (THIS ONE is awesome!).
 Roll dough into a 12 inch round and place in 10 inch pie pan.
 Trim and flute the edges if desired.
 Use a fork to poke holes in the bottom of the pie shell.
 Place formed crust in fridge for 20 minutes.
 Remove from fridge, top with pie weights (dry beans work), and bake at 400F for 12 – 15 minutes.
 Remove foil and bake for 5 more minutes or until golden brown.

 Adapted from: Rock Recipes